sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

-Copy files to S3 with AWS-CLI
+Copy files to S3 with AWS CLI
 ===========

 This document offers a step-by-step guide for seamlessly transferring multiple files from your laptop to an S3 bucket.
-By following the instructions provided below, you can easily copy the files to the S3 bucket using the AWS-CLI.
+By following the instructions provided below, you can easily copy the files to the S3 bucket using the AWS CLI.

 #.
-Install AWS-CLI on machine, if not already installed
+Install AWS CLI on machine, if not already installed
 #.
 Configure AWS Credentials
 #.
 View the S3 Bucket
 #.
 View the S3 Directory
 #.
 Copy files to the S3 bucket
 #.
 Delete all files in directory

-Step 1 : Install AWS-CLI on Mac
+Step 1 : Install AWS CLI on Mac
 ------------------------
 ..  code::